karlstav/cava/README.md

 pcm2: <USB audio> (play/rec)
 No devices installed from userspace.
 ```
 The system has three `pcm` sound devices, `pcm0`, `pcm1` and `pcm2`. `pcm0` corresponds to the analog
 output jack on the rear, in which external stereo speakers are plugged in, and the analog input jack,
 in which one could plug in a microphone.
 Because it encapsulates both, output and input, it is marked
 as `play/rec`.
 It is also set as the `default` sound device. `pcm1` corresponds to another analog input
 jack for a mic on the front side and is marked `rec`.
-A USB headset which an integrated mic is plugged
+A USB headset with an integrated mic is plugged
 in an USB port and the system has created the `pcm2` sound device with `play/rec` capabilities for
 it.